UANDES-4103-201810/course-project-catfinding/README.md

 Bugs(?):
-Projects still ask for current amount and approved when created Can't edit categories (but can create and delete them)
+Projects still ask for current amount and approved when created Can't edit categories and promises (but can create and delete them)